std4lqi/docs-site/docs/extend/extend-apiml/api-mediation-onboard-your-service.md

 # Onboard your service with the Zowe API Meditation Layer

-As an API developer, use this guide to onboard your REST API service into the Zowe API Mediation Layer.
+Use this guide to onboard your REST API service into the Zowe API Mediation Layer.
 This article outlines a step-by-step process to make your API service available in the API Mediation Layer.

 ## Communication between the application client and application server
 The API ML Discovery Service uses [Netflix/Eureka](https://github.com/Netflix/eureka) as a communication technology.
 Eureka is a REST (Representational State Transfer) based service that is primarily used to locate services.